to4kawa/RepResearch2/CourseProject2.md

 output:
   html_document:
     keep_md: yes
+    toc: yes
+    toc_float: true
 ---

 ## Synopsis
- As a result of this analysis, it was found that TORNAD has the greatest human damage and FLOOD has the most damage.
+ This analysis collects the following data for each disaster and examines the one with the most deaths and the one with the most damage.

 ## Data